mpi-sws-rse/thingflow-python/micropython/README.rst

 layer is responsible for determining sleep times and the set of tasks to sample at each wakeup.

 Time within the internal layer is measured in "ticks".
-The are likely seconds, but there is nothing in the scheduler depending on that.
+Currently, one tick is 10 ms (1 "centisecond").
 Fractional ticks are not allowed, to account for systems that cannot handle floating point sleep times.
 The scheduler tracks the current logical time in ticks and updates this based on elapsed time.
 To avoid issues with unexpected wrapping of the